-Use the keyboard shortcut (above) to start dictation.
+Use the keyboard shortcut (explained above; double press the Fn key or Control key) to start dictation.
 A microphone icon will appear as your feedback window and fluctuate as you speak, indicating volume.

 Apple suggests that you dictate no more than 40 seconds at a time for optimal results.

 There are a variety of commands you can use while dictating for formatting, punctuation, capitalization, special characters, and more.
 Most times, you’ll simply speak the item, for instance, you can add a question mark by saying “question mark” or a comma with “comma”.

 To help you with some of the common commands you’ll need, here’s a short list.
 And for a complete list, visit the Apple Support page for dictation commands.

 - Move to the next tab stop: Tab key

 - Format the text as a number: Numeral

 - Format the text as a Roman numeral: Roman numeral